larryhastings/big/README.md

     >>> '1,2,,3'[4:4]
     ''

-That empty string represents the fact that there were two adjacent separators.
+The empty string in the output of `str.split` represents the fact that there were two adjacent separators.
 If `str.split` didn't add that empty string, and the output looked like this:

     ['1', '2', '3']